 - Streaming Platform: Amazon Prime Video

 A French black and white horror anime, Fear(s) of the Dark, was initially released in 2007.
 The movie features a compelling opening sequence and has visually magnificent graphics.
-Several narratives are immersed in the movie, and it has the potential to captivate your attention throughout.
+The movie is full of several narratives, and it has the potential to captivate your attention throughout.
 The first part is a pencil sketch.

 The first story is about a Victorian-era man who releases his violent dogs on passerby’s and revels in the ensuing horror as he amuses himself with the dog tearing them down.
 The second story is about a boy who spends his summer in the marshlands.
 As people disappear around this region, the villagers reckon that a beast is behind all of this.
+The third story is about a young boy fascinated by insects, but this yields a horrifying turn of events.
+The different animated segments are presented in varied styles, appealing to the viewer’s Fear of the Dark.

+There is often a duality between the good and the evil permeating most of these movies.
 The absurd levels of horror at the mental, physical, and emotional levels are explored in these horror anime movies.
 Some of these monsters are humanity-transformed; others are corpses revived.
 These movies build their unique temperament and are torn between simple and exaggerated artistic vision and graphics, leaving the audience at least shaken.

-21. Hell Girl
+6. Hell Girl

 - Director: Takahiro Omori